hanfak/topics-to-learn/version-control/trunk-based.md

 - Work directly on master branch
 - Use short lived feature branches
 - Need team wide practices to do this
+- A source-control branching model, where developers collaborate on code in a single branch called ‘trunk/master/main’, resist any pressure to create other long-lived development branches by employing documented techniques.
+They therefore avoid merge hell, do not break the build, and live happily ever after

 ## Benefits
   - Real time feedback